bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 * the hazelcast aws support will be fully available at next Bonita startup

-### IAM role configuration

-If you are using IAM role configuration (iam-role) for EC2 discovery, you need to give the following policy to your IAM user at the least: `"ec2:DescribeInstances"`.

 ## Create a cluster from scratch

 In this part we will create a cluster from scratch.
 We will initialize the database on which the cluster will run, then we will configure nodes to run on this cluster.